 Further Outbuildings

-To the east of the barn stretches a very long dilapidated outbuilding, two-storey to the west and single-storey to the east.
-This wing may be largely pre-1834 but has been altered over the years.
-At the east end rises a tall square polychrome brick chimney stack, probably mid to later 19th century, which may have been part of a small gasworks once present on this site (though most of which may have been cleared away).
+To the east of the barn there extends a very long, dilapidated outbuilding that is two-storey to the west and single-storey to the east.
+At the eastern end rises a tall, square, polychrome brick chimney stack, which is probably of mid-to-late 19th century date and may have been associated with a small gasworks once present on this site, most of which may since have been cleared away.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.